Last updated on July 13th, 2019 at 07:58 pm

 - 2 tbsp Butter

-- A handful of fresh herbs (we used basil, parsley and mint - but you can use any)
+- 1 handful Fresh herbs (we used basil, parsley and mint - but you can use any)

 - 2 Garlic cloves crushed